 However, the demonstration witnessed that day was unique in the history of South African sports.

-Ali Bacher, the captain of the South African cricket team, was not participating in the match, but voiced that he fully supported the walk-out.
+Ali Bacher, captain of the South African cricket team, was not participating in the match, but voiced that he fully supported the walk-out.

 Yet, Frank Waring, the South African Minister for Sport, dismissed the event as: “merely a gesture for local and, particularly, overseas consumption.”